Princess Royal Fortress

 Their stories start at recruitment and continue through training and embarking, life on the convoys and the conflicts at Gallipoli, the middle east and the Western Front.

-Keep an eye out for a display dedicated to your character in the National Anzac Centre.
+Keep an eye out to see if there is a display dedicated to your character in the National Anzac Centre.
 At the end of your journey through the Centre, discover the fate of your character.
 For those lucky enough to survive, read about their return home and the difficulties they faced adjusting back into normal society.

 Princess Royal Fortress